communityvirtualpowerplant/demandResponse_UX_research/installation.md

 * `source venv/bin/activate`
 * `pip install -r requirements`
 Note that installing the waveshare and Jetson libraries will probably fail.
 Navigate to the epaper directory and use `pip install .`

+Run pigpiod as a service (this allows you to access gpio without sudo) `sudo systemctl enable pigpiod`<br>
+`sudo systemctl start pigpiod`

 Copy the env-template file
 * `sudo cp env-template.txt .env`